-- Always wash, rinse, and dry hands before handling contact lenses. - Always use fresh unexpired lens care solutions. - Use the recommended chemical (not heat) lens care system and carefully follow instructions on solution labeling.
+- Always wash, rinse, and dry hands before handling contact lenses. - Always use fresh unexpired lens care solutions. - Use the recommended system of lens care, either heat (thermal) or chemical (not heat) and carefully follow instructions on solution labeling.
 Different solutions cannot always be used together, and not all solutions are safe for use with all lenses.

 Do not alternate or mix lens care systems unless indicated on solution labeling.

 - Always remove, clean, rinse, enzyme and disinfect your lenses according to the schedule prescribed by your eye care professional.
 The use of an enzyme or any cleaning solution does not substitute for disinfection. - Do not use saliva or anything other than the recommended solutions for lubricating or rewetting your lenses.
 Do not put lenses in your mouth. - Lenses prescribed in a frequent replacement program should be thrown away after the expiration of the wearing period prescribed by your eye care professional. - Never rinse your lenses in water from the tap.
 There are two reasons for this: - a.
 Tap water contains many impurities that can contaminate or damage your lenses and may lead to eye infection or injury. - b.
-You might lose the lens down the drain. - Clean one lens first (always the same lens first to avoid mix-ups), rinse the lens thoroughly with recommended saline or disinfecting solution to remove the cleaning solution, mucus, and film from the lens surface.
-Follow the instructions provided in the cleaning solution labeling.
-Put that lens into the correct chamber of the lens storage case.
-Then repeat the procedure for the second lens.
+You might lose the lens down the drain.